Suad Kalesić

-Suad Kalesić (born 1954) is a Bosnian-Herzegovinian retired football defender who played in several clubs in Yugoslav First and Second League.
+Suad Kalesić (7 July 1954 – 27 December 2025) was a Bosnian-Herzegovinian football who played as a defender in several clubs in Yugoslav First and Second League.

 Playing career

-Club

-Born in Tuzla, SR Bosnia and Herzegovina back then within Yugoslavia, he started playing in local side FK Sloboda Tuzla playing in the Yugoslav First League between 1972 and 1976.
-In summer 1976 he moved to NK Osijek which were playing in the Yugoslav Second League but were aspiring promotion, which they archived at the end of the season.
-Kalesić then played the first half of the 1977–78 Yugoslav First League with Osijek, but at the winter break another top-league side brought him to their team, FK Radnički Niš.
-He played in Niš until summer 1979 when he moved to FK Budućnost Banovići playing with them until 1988 in third level.
+Born in Tuzla, PR Bosnia and Herzegovina back then within Yugoslavia, he started playing in local side Sloboda Tuzla playing in the Yugoslav First League between 1972 and 1976.
+In summer 1976 he moved to Osijek which were playing in the Yugoslav Second League but were aspiring to promotion, which they achieved at the end of the season.
+Kalesić then played the first half of the 1977–78 Yugoslav First League with Osijek, but at the winter break another top-league side brought him to their team, Radnički Niš.
+He played in Niš until summer 1979 when he moved to Budućnost Banovići playing with them until 1988 in third level.

 Managerial career

-He was replaced by Mirza Hadzić as manager of Sloboda Tuzla in March 2002.
+Kalesić was replaced by Mirza Hadzić as manager of Sloboda Tuzla in March 2002.

+Death

+Kalesić died in Tuzla on 27 December 2025, at the age of 71.